Note: This post was edited on July 22, 2019 to update the Mortgage Stress Test rules that changed with the Bank of Canada’s rate drop.

 MORTGAGE RENEWALS POST-STRESS TEST

-The new stress test isn’t just affecting first-time buyers, it’s also having an impact on homeowners who are set to renew their mortgages.
+Canada’s new mortgage stress test isn’t just affecting first-time buyers, it’s also having an impact on homeowners who are set to renew their mortgages.
 Homeowners who are approaching the end of their term will also have to undergo a stress test when they go to renew or if they want to change lenders.
 If you can’t pass the stress test you’ll be forced to stay with your current lender who no longer has to give you a competitive rate.

 Another thing to be wary of is the new accounting rules, IFRS 9 (International Financial Reporting Standard).
 In a nutshell, the banks are now doing soft credit checks to look for early warning signs that their borrowers may struggle to maintain mortgage payments.